Navinkumar04/MTM6407-Choose-your-Adventure_Three_wolves/README.md

 NAVIN KUMAR (Leader)
 Suzal
 Manoj
-Each member has contributed to the creation and development of the story in different stages, following the collaborative workflow of Git and GitHub
+Each member has contributed to the creation and development of the story in different stages, following the collaborative workflow of Git and GitHub.